teddziuba/engineering-management-pearls/README.md

 When going out to a bar with your team, stay for one drink, two at most, then leave.
 No matter how good a rapport you have with your direct reports, they need time together without the boss around.

+🦪 **Don't drink alcohol with co-workers.**

+You need to be completely above reproach as a people manager.
+Stay sober and keep your wits about you when in the company of the company.
+This is not contradictory to the previous pearl: when you are out drinking with co-workers, order a club soda with lime.
+It looks like a vodka tonic, and nobody will be any the wiser.

 ## Performance
 🦪 **When there is always an excuse, there is always a problem.**